gptscript-ai/digital-ocean-agent/README.md

 You need to set an OPENAI_API_KEY environment variable with your OpenAI API key.

-you also need to set an env var for the digital ocean token, GPTSCRIPT_API_DIGITALOCEAN_COM_BEARER_AUTH
+you also need to set an env var for the Digital Ocean API Key, GPTSCRIPT_API_DIGITALOCEAN_COM_BEARER_AUTH

 Because you might want to create SSH keys or something pass in a workspace so you can get the keys after you are done chatting.